SNTSVV/DAMAT_Tutorial/README.md

 }

 ```
-The extra line of code are due to the fact that, in its current form, _DAMAt_ can only mutate arrays.
+The extra lines of code are due to the fact that, in its current form, _DAMAt_ can only mutate arrays.
 The file also contains the following inclusion:
 ```c
 #include "FAQAS_dataDrivenMutator.h"